 UCA delegation renewed to perservere in their witness

-After playing an active role at the WCRC's General Council, the UCA delegation heads home renewed and uplifted by the shared witness and unity of the gathering
+After playing a prominent role at the WCRC's General Council, the UCA delegation heads home renewed and uplifted by the shared witness and unity of the gathering

 October 22, 2025

-The Uniting Church in Australia has played a prominent role at the 27th General Council of the World Communion of Reformed Churches (WCRC) held in Thailand, where over 400 delegates from more than 100 countries have gathered under the theme, “Persevere in Your Witness”.
+The Uniting Church in Australia has played an active and visible role at the 27th General Council of the World Communion of Reformed Churches (WCRC) held in Thailand, where over 400 delegates from more than 100 countries have gathered under the theme, “Persevere in Your Witness”.

 Led by President Rev Charissa Suli, the six-member Uniting Church delegation has contributed to committee and caucus work, ecumenical networking, worship and exposure visits during the gathering.